In the beginning, caffeine* was widely unaccepted and even prohibited by law. Nowadays, this drug couldn’t be deeper

 Coffee and energy drinks, as well as pure caffeine pills*, have a place as quick wake-up kicks.
 You can get the most out of them if you use them before working out.
 Preferrably, combined with L-Theanine, but later on more on this combination and its synergistic effects.

 Many studies have shown that caffeine is THE performance increasing supplement.
 And this day in, day out.
 It is safe to use, has no severe side effects, and being caffeine-addicted is by any means better than being addicted to any other drug.

 Tea contains caffeine, too, but in a slightly different form.
 It is bound, that’s why teein’s effect is softer.4 It awakens like coffee but keeps you calm.
 I found this effect great to work focussed.
 It is very different from the brute and sometimes confusing kick raw caffeine produces.

 Caffeine is the single-greatest performance increasing supplement for the everyday athlete.5 It is very compatible and increases performance, as well as focus on a comfortable amount.

 I would take around 100-200mg Caffeine pre-workout.
 Start slowly and look at how much caffeine your body can sustain.
-Having way too much caffeine prior to your workout is no fun – and keep in mind that caffeine just makes you feel awake – you aren’t truly more awake.
+Having way too much caffeine pre-workout is no fun – and keep in mind that caffeine just makes you feel awake – you aren’t truly more awake.
 It tricks out your body’s energy systems.
 Saying that there is a fine line to walk of pushing through it on intent or trashing yourself relentlessly every workout.

 If you are used to it and really feel drained or wanna hit a PR the upcoming session, caffeine can be a really great motivator.
 Although solely relying on it and pushing through each time you are fatigued, isn’t the right thing to do either.
 Knowing your body, if you are just sleepy or severely overtrained, is definitely a nice skill to acquire.